Special affine representations for hyperbolic groups: Abstract

 \section{Abstract}

-In this paper we extend the construction of special representations \cite{MR2328257} \cite{MR2000965} to convex-cocompact isometry groups of CAT(-1) spaces which admits complementary series in the sense of \cite{Boucher:2020aa}.
-We prove that these limits of complementary series have a natural non-vanishing reduced cohomology class $[c]$.
-As a by product we generalize Kuhn Vershik formula \cite{MR2000965} and characterize geometrically CAT(-1) groups that admit complementary series.
-Investigating dynamical properties of the cohomology class $[c]$ we prove an cocycle equidistribution theorem à la Roblin-Margulis \cite{MR2057305} \cite{MR2035655} (see also \cite{Boucher:2020ab}) and deduce the irreducibility of the associated affine actions \cite{Neretin:aa} \cite{MR3549540} \cite{MR3711276}.
-The constructions and results apply beyond the class of rank 1 linear groups where the irreducibility of the affine actions associated to the canonical class $[c]$ , even in the case of uniform lattices in $SO(n,1)$, $SU(n,1)$ or $SL_2(\mathbb{Q}_p)$ with $n\ge 1$ and $p$ prime, had not been established.
+In this paper we extend the construction of special representations \cite{MR2328257} \cite{MR2000965} to Gromov hyperbolic groups which admits complementary series in the sense of \cite{Boucher:2020aa}.
+We prove that these representations have a natural non-trivial reduced cohomology class $[c]$.
+An analogue of Kuhn-Vershik's formula \cite{MR2000965} is established and as a by-product a characterisation of hyperbolic groups that admit complementary series.
+Investigating dynamical properties of the cohomology class $[c]$ we prove an cocycle equidistribution theorem \'a la Roblin-Margulis \cite{MR2057305} \cite{MR2035655} (see also \cite{Garncarek:2014aa} \cite{MR3939562} \cite{Boucher:2020ab}) and deduce the irreducibility of the associated affine actions \cite{Neretin:aa} \cite{MR3549540} \cite{MR3711276}.
+The irreducibility of the affine actions associated to the canonical class $[c]$ is original even in the case of uniform lattices in $SO(n,1)$, $SU(n,1)$ or $SL_2(\mathbb{Q}_p)$ with $n\ge 1$ and $p$ prime.

 { \textbf{Key words:} Affine actions, conditionally negative functions, complementary series, harmonic cocycles, Knapp-Stein operators.\\ 2020 Mathematics Subject Classification: 37A46 20F67 22D10}